 Find out what you could do with a degree in law, and discover some of the jobs Surrey law graduates have secured over the past few years.

-At the University of Surrey, our programmes in the field of law are taught by experienced legal practitioners, enabling students to gain a strong understanding in a wide range of legal subject areas.
+At the University of Surrey, our courses in the field of law are taught by experienced legal practitioners, enabling students to gain a strong understanding in a wide range of legal subject areas.
 Our students benefit from the School of Law’s extensive industry links with the legal community and unparalleled Professional Training opportunities.
 In addition, the School of Law offers students experiential learning opportunities through its Access to Justice, Business Start-Up and Digital Law Clinics.

 Careers with a law degree

 Law graduates can be found in a number of workplaces including solicitors’ offices, local authority legal departments, non-governmental organisations and corporations.